kindohm/tidal-midi/README.md

 MIDI CC params can have decimal values in the range *0 to 1*, which map to MIDI CC values *0 to 127*.

-_Custom synthesizer implementations implement additional MIDI CC parameters._
+_Custom synthesizer implementations may implement additional MIDI CC parameters.
+Please refer to the [supported synths](doc/synths.md) for more information._

 ### Custom MIDI Channels